Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 All of the "balk" rules in baseball are designed to make it harder for the pitcher to "deceive" the runners.
 It's even considered a balk if the pitcher accidentally drops the ball on the ground while he's on the pitching rubber!

 5. If It Sticks In the Catchers Mask, the Runners Celebrate

 A catcher has a very hard job behind the plate.
 He wears a lot of heavy and hot equipment, he has to block fastballs that the pitcher throws in the dirt, and he gets hit in the face a lot by foul balls.

 There is one rule that just seems to add insult to injury for the catcher.
 If a ball gets stuck in his facemask, the runners get to advance a free base!

 I've actually seen a tie game end on this rule.
-The last inning of the game there was a runner on third, and the catcher blocked the ball but it went inside his chest protector.
-The ball was called dead and the winning run was awarded home.
+In the last inning of the game, there was a runner on third, and the catcher blocked the ball, but it went inside his chest protector.
+The ball was called dead, and the winning run was awarded home.
 How's that for strange!

 Let's Hear Other Strange Rules!

 Use the comment section to let us know all of the strange rules you've seen over the years in baseball.
 You can also ask about the other rules of the game; there are plenty of them to be curious about!